ReneKlever/TC2-BBS-mesh-NA/README.md

 - Users can only delete their own bulletins
 - The allowed_nodes list is also used for administrative access
 - Nodes with administrative access can also delete bulletins from others
+- # Shop implementation for buying and selling food

 ## Setup